How Much Does a New Air Conditioner Cost?

-With adequate maintenance, your air conditioner can run for 15 years or longer.
-But even the best maintained air conditioner will need to be removed at some point.
+With proper maintenance, your air conditioner can work for 15 years or greater.
+But even the best maintained air conditioner will need to be updated at some point.

-When you’re beginning to plan for air conditioning installation in Litchfield Park, we are aware that cost tops your list of questions.
-The silver lining is that installing a new air conditioner could be more economical than you are aware, because of rebates, our special offers and financing for qualified customers.
-You’ll also get enhanced energy efficiency, which will usually pay off over its life span through less expensive utility bills.
+When you’re getting started planning for air conditioning installation in Litchfield Park, we know that the expense is at the top of your list of questions.
+The bright side is that installing a new air conditioner could be more economical than you are aware, thanks to rebates, our special offers and financing for qualified customers.
+You’ll also enjoy improved energy efficiency, which will usually pay off over its life span through less expensive cooling bills.

 When to Replace Your Air Conditioner